troychaplin/block-accessibility-checks/docs/features.md

 This document highlights the key features and benefits of the Block Accessibility Checks Developer API, designed for plugin and block developers to extend, customize, and integrate accessibility validation in the WordPress block editor.

-- **Extensible Check Registration**
+- **Extensible Check Registration (PHP)**
-  Register custom accessibility checks for any block type by defining configuration in PHP and implementing validation logic in JavaScript.
+  Register custom accessibility checks for any block type by defining configuration in PHP.
+PHP handles registration, settings, and metadata only—no validation logic.

 - **JavaScript-Driven Validation**
-  Implement all validation logic in JavaScript for real-time feedback and seamless block editor integration.
+  All validation logic is implemented in JavaScript for real-time feedback in the block editor.
+PHP is not involved in validation execution.

 - **Flexible Severity Levels**
   Define each check as an error, warning, or settings-driven, allowing granular control over validation outcomes.